mongodb/docs/source/administration/monitoring.rst

 ````````````

 Return the :doc:`serverStatus data </reference/server-status/>` using
-the :command:`serverStatus` command.
+the :dbcommand:`serverStatus` command.
 The document returned
 contains a general overview of the state of the database, including
 disk usage, memory use, connection, journaling, access.
 The command is
 quick to run and does not impact the performance of your MongoDB
 instance.

 You can find a near complete account of the state of a MongoDB
-instance in the output of :mongodb:command:`serverStatus`
+instance in the output of :dbcommand:`serverStatus`
 command.
 Although, in most cases you will not run this command
 directly to assess the status of a MongoDB instance, it's a good idea
 to be familiar with the data provided by
-:mongodb:command:`serverStatus`.
+:dbcommand:`serverStatus`.

 replStats
 `````````

-View the :doc:`replStatus data </reference/replica-status>` with the :mongodb:command:`replStatus` command.
+View the :doc:`replStatus data </reference/replica-status>` with the :dbcommand:`replStatus` command.
 The document returned by this command contains information regarding the state and configuration of the replica set.
 Use this data to ensure that replication is properly configured, and to check the connections between the current host and